neumino/neumino.github.io/movies.md

-### Darkness Rising
+### Amityville: The Awakening
-*Released on 2017-06-30, vote average 6*
+*Released on 2017-06-30, vote average 7.4*

-Nearly murdered as a child by her mother, a woman (Katrina Law) returns to the house where her mom went mad.
+Belle, her little sister, and her comatose twin brother move into a new house with their single mother Joan in order to save money to help pay for her brother&#39;s expensive healthcare.
+But when strange phenomena begin to occur in the house including the miraculous recovery of her brother, Belle begins to suspect her Mother isn&#39;t telling her everything and soon realizes they just moved into the infamous Amityville house.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/tjlivAICrTc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/pCN3Ouo-Hys?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>